igunther/MojiBoom-Privacy-Policy/README.md

-# MojiBoom-Privacy-Policy
+# Mojiboom-Privacy-Policy

-Privacy Policy for the MojiBoom
+Privacy Policy for the Mojiboom

 Effective Date: March 2 2025

 Introduction

-MojiBoom, we respect your privacy and is committed to protecting your personal information.
-This Privacy Policy explains how we collect, use, and disclose information about you when you use our app MojiBoom.
+Mojiboom, we respect your privacy and is committed to protecting your personal information.
+This Privacy Policy explains how we collect, use, and disclose information about you when you use our app Mojiboom.

 Information We Collect
 We may collect the following types of information: